-1 Sunday of Lent
+1 Sunday of Lent, Year A

 Temptation is a strange and mysterious experience.
-Everyone is aware of it.
 No one seems to be quite sure of what it is or how to handle it.
 We are both frightened by it and drawn to it.
 We try to ignore it, but it will not go away.
-We make jokes about, but we all know that it really isn't funny.
+We make jokes about it, but all know that it really isn't funny.

-Today's gospel reading tells the story of the wilderness temptation of Jesus.
+Today's gospel reading tells the story of the temptation of Jesus in the desert.
 It contains some mysteries.
 There are questions about it which we cannot answer.
 But it also contains some obvious truths.
-For one thing, we can know that it was a real temptation.
-Jesus really struggled with himself and with some real issues.
+For one thing, we know that it was a real temptation.
+Jesus really struggled with himself and faced some real issues.
 He won his battle there in the wilderness; and because he did, we can learn some lessons from his experience.

 This episode in the life of our Lord reminds us, first of all, who must deal with temptation.
 In this case, it was none other than God's own Son.
 Some people have wondered if Jesus was truly tempted.
-The answer to that is always a resounding "yes."
+The answer to that is always "yes."
 Whatever Jesus was, he was not a stage player.
 His life was not a game of make-believe.
 He was a real man, living a real life; and his temptations were just as real as those of any other man.